LastLeaf/ludum-dare-42/README.md

 Control the main character to leave the room.

-There are 10+ levels with puzzles, and a simple story about the room.
+There are 10+ levels with puzzles, and a simple story about the room and love.

 It is a small puzzle game inspired by [Klotski](https://en.wikipedia.org/wiki/Klotski).
 However, it is totally different from Klotski due to the gravity.
 Please reconsider your strategy if you ever played Klotski.